bdbch/cordlr-cli/docs/getting-started.md

 ## Starting the bot

 Now you can start up your bot.
 Make sure your terminals current directory is your bots directory.
-Now run `cordlr-cli` and you will see a list of all loaded plugins and a message saying that the bot finished loading.
+Now run `cordlr` and you will see a list of all loaded plugins and a message saying that the bot finished loading.

 Before your bot is ready, make sure to invite him with all required permissions.